10+ Things to Do in Salem Massachusetts for Halloween

 This multifaceted attraction has it all - a haunted museum filled with lost objects and abandoned exhibits, an exhilarating, 4-D experience show, and a fascinating Ghosts & Legends Trolley Tour.
 Gallows Hill is one of the most popular attractions in all of Salem and is great for Halloween explorations.
 Keep in mind that some attractions might not be suitable for small children.

 Delve into the Witch City's intriguing and often sordid past on their highly recommended 90-minute nightly strolls.
-Costumed narrators recount by lantern light true tales of documented paranormal activity, chilling cemeteries, Colonial witchcraft, Victorian murder and more!
-This tour is leisurely paced and tour distance covered is approximately one-half mile.
+Costumed narrators recount by lantern light true tales of documented paranormal activity, chilling cemeteries, Colonial witchcraft, Victorian murder, and more!
+This tour is leisurely paced; the tour distance covered is approximately a half mile.

-Join on a full-day guided tour to historic Salem and Marblehead.
+Join a full-day guided tour of historic Salem and Marblehead.
 It's an especially perfect tour to take during October, as they highlight many of the Haunted Happenings events.
 This tour covers lots of North Shore highlights, including Marblehead, Abbott Hall, Salem Harbor, and more.
-Keep in mind that it's about seven hours altogether, so this will be your main attraction for the entire day.
+Keep in mind the tour lasts about seven hours altogether, so this will be your main attraction for the entire day.

-Fall is one of the best times to visit the Boston area; the air is crisp and cool and vibrant orange and yellow leaves provide the perfect backdrop.
+Fall is one of the best times to visit the Boston area; the air is crisp and cool, while the vibrant orange and yellow leaves provide the perfect backdrop.
 Want some more fun?
 Skip almost 100 years in time from the era of witch hysteria to the era of the American Revolution.
-Explore such historic attractions such as:
+Explore historic attractions such as:

 Then, stop by the Samuel Adams Brewery to sneak a sample of their special Oktoberfest beers.
 Looking for more info on Boston?
 Be sure to check out our guides for things to do in Boston for Halloween or things to do in Boston in fall.